Foggyhazel/fxnote/crowd/README.md

 # General Workflow (In Place Animation)

-- import character animation: character rig, fbx, usd, lop
+- import character animation: character rig, fbx, usd, lop, motion clip
 - create `Agent` with the shelf tool then packs all animation clips into it with `Add Clip` shelf tool or use `Agent Clip`
 - populate crowd with `Crowd Source` or `Populate` shelf tool
   - `crowd source` has an option to set initial velocity
+  - if you feed only points into the second input, it will use those points to copy agent instead
 - use `Simulate` shelf tool to setup dop network
 - now you get a dop network with crowd sim setup.
 It also has rbd for rag doll and agent states imported